Solnse/cc-beni/README.md

 on your daily purchases and you may find that at the end of the year you've earned enough bonus points to make the credit company buy that computer for you!

+Where do you find these cards and how do you get them?
+CC Beni will show you.

 Know your buying power
 --------------------------